Section 2: Student Affairs and Services

 Student ID cards allow students to gain access to all buildings and facilities and to procure services and privileges available at the University.
 In addition, ID cards may be used for admission to performances and exhibitions at the University and to qualify for discounts at many locations throughout Philadelphia.

 If during the course of the year you should lose your ID Card, contact Student Financial Services.
+Replacement ID cards costs $35, which can be charged to the student's account if the student does not have the necessary funds available at the time of replacement.

 Lost and Found